sapegin/washingcode-book/manuscript/book.md

 }
 ```

-By doing this we’re making the lifespan of each variable shorter and choosing better names, so code is easier to understand and we’ll need to read less code to understand the current (and now the only) value of a particular variable.
+By doing this we’re making the lifespan of each variable shorter and choosing clearer names, so code is easier to understand and we’ll need to read less code to understand the current (and now the only) value of each variable.

 ### Incremental computations